-In fact, PsychologyToday says that one in three boys feel pressured to have sex between the ages of fifteen and seventeen.
+In fact, 1 in 3 boys feels pressured to have sex between fifteen and seventeen.
 Girls who are slightly less pressured at this age only had twenty-three percent claim to feel pressured to have sex.

 Sex is one of the biggest pressures teens feel.
-If you try to find out, most teens would say that waiting to have sex is a good idea, most won’t do it.
+Most teens would say that waiting to have sex is a good idea if you try to find out, and most won’t do it.
 Why?

 5. Changing their personality

-A lot of young men start to try and act more macho and tough because the trend of “bad boys” is applauded by peers.
+Many young men start to try and act more macho and tough because peers applaud the trend of “bad boys.”

 The different stereotypes in high school exist because people are trying their hardest to fit in.
-It isn’t until around a senior year and a lot of times in college before people start settling into who they are and not who society (their peers) tells them to be.
+It isn’t until around a senior year and many times in college before people start settling into who they are and not who society (their peers) tells them to be.

 The truth is, peer pressure isn’t always put into teens as we imagine.
-Teens don’t crowd around each other like “Hey man, drink this alcohol, or you’re a loser.”
-Instead, it is a lot of highly suggestive behavior surrounding teens that makes them feel as if they need to act a certain kind of way to be a part.
+Teens don’t crowd around each other like, “Hey man, drink this alcohol, or you’re a loser.”
+Instead, it is a lot of highly suggestive behavior surrounding teens that makes them feel like they need to act a certain way to be a part.